Simon-cod/Cart-253/Topics/Mod Jam/pseudocode.md

 drawFly()
     Draw a black circle at the fly's position with its size

-moveFrog()
-    Set the frog's x to the mouse x

 moveTongue()
     Set tongue x to frog x
-    if (tongue state is idle)
+    if (tongue direction is none)
         Do nothing
-    else if (tongue state is outbound)
+    else if (tongue direction is up)
-        move the tongue up by its speed if (tongue hit the top)
+        move the tongue up by its speed else if (tongue direction is down)
-            set the tongue state to inbound
+        move the tongue down by its speed else if (tongue direction is right)
+        move the tongue right by its speed else if (tongue direction is left)
-    else if (tongue state is inbound)
+        move the tongue left by its speed else if (tongue state is reset)
         move the tongue down by its speed if (tongue hit the bottom)
-            set the tongue state to idle
+            set the tongue state to none

+drawTongue()
+    Draw a purple circle at the tongue position with its size Draw a purple line from the tongue position to the frog position

 drawFrog()

-    Draw a red circle at the tongue position with its size Draw a red line from the tongue position to the frog position Draw a green circle at the frog position with its size
+    Draw a blue circle at the frog position with its size Draw a bunch of tiny dark blue circle on the frog's body

 checkTongueFlyOverlap()
     if (tongue circle overlaps the fly)
-        Move the fly back to the left at a random y set the tongue state to inbound
+        Move the fly back to the left at a random y set the tongue state to reset

-mousePressed()
+        add a crazy fly

+keyPressed()
+    if (keycode is up)
+        set tongue state to up
+        else if (keycode is right)
+        set tongue state to right
+        else if (keycode is left)
+        set tongue state to left
-    if (tongue state is idle)
+        else if (keycode is down)
-        set tongue state to outbound
+        set tongue state to down
 ```